 The scriptures seem to present the fuel for all the confusion.
 I will assure you, its not the scriptures that cause the confusion, its our lack of understanding the scriptures and not taking them on their face value.
 Nevertheless, lets look some scriptures and see how we misinterpret them.
 Gen 1:1 In the beginning God created.
 Jesus is identified in Col 1:16 as the subject, For by Him were all things created.
 There you have it, the only way for Jesus to create all things and God to create anything is for them to be one person.
 Jesus says in John 10:30, I and the Father are one, these words are in red in my bible.
 This is where a lazy Christian excepts tradition over doctrine because its easier.
 So Jesus and God are one, not two, one?
 This is what I was taught.
 Then comes a problem.
 In His departing prayer found in John chapter 17 Jesus prays for his disciples in verse 11 as He is speaking to the Father, that they may be one, as we are, again in verse 22, that they may be one, even as one are one.
 Is Jesus saying we are all going to be God?
 God forbid, yet because of the confusion in the Trinity, tele-evangelists have used this verse to say, YOU ARE LITTLE GODS !!!
 Wrong !!!
 Any bible student worth their salt knows that being one means unity, agreement, like-mindedness.
 We can not be deity, yet we can be in agreement.
 Jesus and the Father were always, totally in agreement focused on the same objective with the same method.
 Not one in number, two distinct personalities with two distinct geographical locations.
 Its no wonder the heathen laughs at our ignorance and our lack of understanding of who God is.

 If I were to say that Jesus is the son of God you would have no problem with that.
 Yet, if I said Jesus was not God, your about to hang up.
 If you believe Jesus was God there are numerous scriptures you have to twist and bend to come to that conclusion.
 I told a pastor friend of mine that I was writing about the Trinity and the Holy Spirit had revealed some real interesting things in the scriptures.
 He laughed, and said, “yeah right !!”
 Consider this scripture Matthew 16:13 Jesus says, Whom do men say that I the son of man am?
 That’s absolutely amazing that Jesus would ask this question!
 Not really, He knew the confusion there would be over the Trinity.
 Then he brings the question down to his group of disciples.
 Matthew 16:15, But whom say ye that I am?
 Peter says in vs 16, Thou art the Christ the son of the living God.
 Jesus told Peter that flesh and blood, man, had not revealed this to him but Jesus’ Father which is in Heaven had revealed this to him.
 This is amazing in that Jesus did not correct Peter and furthermore, Jesus said the Father, God, was in heaven not standing before you.
 Jesus put a geographical distinction between Him and the Father.
 In Matthew 14:33 Peter has just walked on the water with Jesus and Jesus gets into the ship and the waves cease notice what the disciples say, Of a truth, thou art the Son of God.
 Again Jesus does not add anything to their statement or correct them.
 Look how much smarter the demons are as compared to the theologians.
 Multiple times the demons recognized Jesus look at Matthew 8:29 And behold they cried out, saying, What have we to do with thee, Jesus, thou Son of God?
+The Roman soldier at the cross when Jesus was crucified and died said, Truly this was the Son of God.
+Matthew 27:54 The chief priests and elders were at the crucifixion and look at what they said they heard Jesus say, He trusted in God; let him deliver him now, if He will have him: for he sais, I am the Son of God.
+Matthew 27:43

 For me to say that Jesus was not God, He was the Son of God most ignorant preachers would scream “BLASPHEMY !!!!”
 Yet they are so caught up in traditional teaching they can not see the scriptures.
 To say that Jesus was the Son of God and not God in no way challenges His deity.
 You may say there were many sons of God so that in and of itself puts Jesus in that category therefore, Him being in that category annuls His deity because they are not deity.
 On one point you would be right, they are not deity.
 The difference between them and Jesus is that Jesus is the, only begotten Son.
 Remember this verse, For God so loved the world that He gave His only begotten Son, that whosoever believeth in Him should not perish, but have ever lasting life ?
 How many times have you quoted this verse and overlooked the significance of, only begotten ?
 Begotten is used four times in the gospel of John.
 What does begotten mean?
 It simply means “born”.
 Jesus is the only Son born of God.
 Have you never noticed Col 1:15, speaking of Jesus, Who is the image of the invisible God, the firstborn of every creature ?
 See that word “born”?
 When something is born that means that something alive comes out of something alive.
 Jesus was the firstborn, look at Genesis 1 vs 3 And God said, Let there be light and there was light.
 The first thing God spoke, the first words out of the mouth of God was “light”.
 Jesus was and is that “Light”.
 Is it not amazing that John, who states that Jesus was the only born out of God Son goes on in chapter 1 to say that Jesus was “that Light” in verses 7-9 four times.
 And each time “Light” is capitalized to show its deity.
 Also John writes in verse 14 of chapter 1 And the Word (deity) was made flesh.
 Now check this out in Genesis 3 vs 8 Adam and Eve had just sinned and were hiding, And they heard the voice of the Lord God walking in the garden….
+Most bibles change this and lose a hidden beauty of the scriptures.
 How does a voice walk ?
 And the Word was made Flesh.
+Jesus was there walking in the garden that day.

 I’m gonna leave it here for now and entertain comments…